 Dormer windows are the ones that are cut out of the sloping roof and projected outward, generally with their own flat or arched roof.
 These can add a little extra headroom and create curious little nooks that add a lot of character to your space.
 Since your loft room will command the highest viewing point of your house, a dormer window will offer a perfect place to fit a window seat.
 If your dormer is large enough, you may even be able to fit the head of a bed right up against the window, giving you a morning wakeup bathed in sunlight.

 Image credit: ocean yamaha.
 CC

 Add some skylights

-In small spaces, maximising the amount of natural light becomes important, making the environment feel bright and airy.
+In small spaces, maximising the amount of incoming natural light becomes important, making the environment feel bright and airy.
 Because of their upward facing angle, sloping loft ceilings are a perfect place to add skylights.
-These let in far more light than a regular window at all times of day.
+At any time of day, these let in far more light than a regular window.

 Plan in plenty of storage

 Even if minimalism isn’t quite your thing, in a small space like a loft, it’s a great idea to keep clutter to a minimum.
-Clean, clear expanses of space make small spaces seem large.
-There are all kinds of clever storage solutions that can be picked up inexpensively to hide all the clutter away.
+Clean, clear expanses of space make small rooms seem large.
+There are all kinds of clever storage solutions that can be picked up inexpensively to hide all the clutter.

 Don’t be afraid of big furniture

 Just because the room is small doesn’t mean that you have to pick out equally tiny pieces of furniture.
-Sometimes, it can be a much better use of space to go for one or two huge pieces of furniture instead.
-So be bold and stick that giant sofa or king-sized bed up there.
+Sometimes, it can be a much better use of space to go for one or two huge pieces of furniture instead, so be bold and throw that giant sofa or king-sized bed in there.
 A word of warning though – just make sure you’ll be able to get them up your new loft stairs before you buy them!